Solving Quadratic Equations

 1.)
 If a ≠ 1 divide both sides by a.

 2.)
-Rewrite the equation so that both terms containing variables are on one side of the equation and the constant is on the other.
+Rewrite the equation so that both terms containing variables are on one side

 3.)
 Take half of the coefficient of x and square it.